Overboard by Chip Dunham for July 13, 2011

 7. Missing large

-rusty gate almost 13 years ago
+rusty gate over 13 years ago

 Raymond’s previous owner if I recall was a lady, she was able to teach him to talk apparently.
 Louie’s owner is the captain, and…. oh well, that explains why Louie can’t talk.